 Lawyer videos are engaging and tend to draw views and backlinks.
 They can be created to appeal to people in various stages of the buying journey.
 For example, an introductory video describing your firm and what it does is ideal for the awareness stage.
 A detailed video describing how you advocate for your clients is ideal for people who are actively looking to hire an attorney.

-There are different video types that you can create, and each can be used to achieve specific marketing goals.
-For example, a client testimonial video can help convert mid and low-funnel customers.
+There are different video types that you can create, and each can be used to achieve specific marketing goals:

 Do some competitive research here.
 Also, be sure to create and share videos that fit the platform you're using — the videos you upload to TikTok should be very different from the videos you share with your audience on LinkedIn.